 The QSL is responsible for managing all commercial, broadcast, marketing, ticketing and administrative matters relating to the league, and its 12 member clubs.

-Besides the domestic league competition, the QSL runs the Qatar Cup, played by the top four first division teams at the end of season, and QSL Cup.
+Besides the domestic league competition, the QSL runs the Qatar Cup, played by the top-four First Division teams at the end of season, and QSL Cup.

-During the 2017-18 season, the QSL was renamed as QNB Stars League following a three-season sponsorship deal signed with the Qatar National Bank.
+During the 2017-18 season, the QSL was renamed as QNB Stars League following a sponsorship deal signed with the Qatar National Bank.

 To be among the top three leagues in Asia by 2020.